Join me on a virtual ride to the oil fields on our tour to the beach of the Arctic Ocean. Read what I saw when I made the tour.

 Along the small road follows the pipeline.
 Or vice versa?
 More than man’s high above the ground so the caribous can travel for grazing in June when the tundra is blooming.
 There is none of them in sight.
 They already stopped traffic migrating on the Dalton Highway on their way south into the Brooks Range mountains.
 There it’s warmer in winter than on the then snow-covered frozen tundra with its snow blowing winds, and seasonal ice roads built for transport heavy equipment without harming the sensitive tundra ecosystem.

 On the pipeline, there are big iron eggs of the size of a football hanging on iron chains.
-The container town is already out of sight and the Alaksa pipeline shimmers pinkish in the low Sun.
+The container town is already out of sight and the Alaska pipeline shimmers pinkish in the low Sun.
 In a little pond on the side of the road, you detect a tundra swan with her still grayish duckling.
 They look like they feel cold.
 The swans are always the last of the summer birds to leave.

 Reaching the Arctic Ocean